dennisjlee/iitm-assign-module-var-repro/README.md

-(node:12408) ExperimentalWarning: Custom ESM Loaders is an experimental feature and might change at any time (Use `node --trace-warnings ...` to show where the warning was created) setting env, env.FOO is bar using env from another module, env.FOO is undefined
+(node:12408) ExperimentalWarning: Custom ESM Loaders is an experimental feature and might change at any time (Use `node --trace-warnings ...` to show where the warning was created) setting env, env.FOO is bar using env from another module, env.FOO is baz
 ```